karnavsheth/Promotion_Engine/README.md

 C & D for 30</br>

 </br>
 For extensibilty stand point, Strategy Design pattern is being used.
+There is separate project for unit testing which is based on MSTest framework.

 ![image](https://user-images.githubusercontent.com/25846337/137758306-9774bd1f-efbf-4354-bab4-1a21006aabf3.png)